-A bionic leg is an electromechanical device that attaches to the human body and replicates the functionality of a natural leg.
+A bionic leg is an electromechanical device that attaches to the human body and attempts to replicate the functionality of a natural leg.

-It always consists of sensors, a microprocessor ankle, a foot component, and at least one battery.
-Depending on the level of amputation, it may also include a microprocessor knee.
+It always consists of sensors, a microprocessor ankle/foot or knee, and at least one battery.

 Understanding the Technical Challenges for Bionic Legs